insomenia/ccshare/README.md

 npm install -g ccshare
 ```

-### Direct Execution (without installation)
+### Run Without Installation
-You can also run ccshare directly using npx or bunx:
+You can run ccshare directly using npx or bunx - no installation needed:

 ```bash
 # Using npx